-A: This may be a problem for many seniors, families and caregivers but such problems have many dimensions and needs to be given careful consideration and action.
+A: This may be a problem for many seniors, families and caregivers but such problems have many dimensions and need to be given careful consideration before deciding the course of action.

 New standards of care now require healthcare providers to evaluate pain control as they would the patient's other vital signs.
 You may see the use of rating scales, e.g. 1 through 10, blue to red scales, etc. These are being put into use to assist healthcare professionals in getting a more consistent evaluation from the patient.
 Use of one of these scales can also be helpful to caregivers in supporting care of their loved one.

 But on the other hand, some patients have been continually prescribed medications that may be addicting without attempting other medications to address pain relief.
 Older patients today have been taking some of the older addictive medications for a longer period of time because there were no other medications to treat painful conditions some 5, 10 or 20 years ago.